theAshel/portfolio/README.md

 ## Progression

-Currently doing HTML Structure and CSS.
-CSS is currently only mobile-first written, tablet and desktop display may not be good.
+Currently and CSS design for mobile.
+Tablet and Desktop display is yet to do.

 ## Stack